ecrin-github/DataDownloader/README.md

 * the date time of that harvest
 * the id of the import event in which it was last imported
 * the date time of that import

-In other words the source record provides, for each individual downloaded entity, a record of their current status in the system.
+In other words the source record provides, for each individual downloaded entity, a record of their current status in the system.<br/>
 During a fetch / save event new studies (or objects for PubMed) will generate new records in this table.
-Existing records will update the records - possibly updating the date last revised as well as the data was last fetched.
+Existing records will update the records - possibly updating the date last revised as well as the data was last fetched.<br/>

 ### Provenance
 * Author: Steve Canham